 If you’re hungry, try out an English classic like fish and chips or steak and ale pie, and rejoice at how much of London you were able to see in one day.

 The cheapest way to use that is with an Oyster card, a pre-pay system which works out much cheaper than paying for tickets, and available at nearly every transport hub.
-Find out more about using the London transport network here.
+We have a detailed guide to using the London transport network here.

-In terms of visiting attractions, a number of London sights are free, including some of the top museums.
+In terms of visiting attractions, a number of London sights are free, including some of the top museums like the Tate Modern.

-However, places like the Tower of London, Westminster Abbey and St. Pauls Cathedral aren’t free, and if you think you’re going to be visiting a few sights, then you will likely be able to save money with a London Pass, giving you access to over 60 top attractions.
+However, places like the Tower of London, Westminster Abbey and St. Pauls Cathedral aren’t free, and if you think you’re going to be visiting a few sights, then you have a couple of options for saving money.